 To install drip irrigation systems in multiple garden beds, use a 5/8″ supply hose to bring water to each individual raised garden bed.
 Use a 1/4″ Drip Hose Adapter (or a 1/2″ Hose Adapter for use with a 1/2″ main distribution line) to convert from supply hose to drip tubing.

-Installing the system is the most satisfying part of this project!
+Let’s dive in!
+Installing the system is so satisfying.
 Once you have a plan and all the supplies, the actual installation is process is easy and quick.

 How To Cut 1/4″ Drip Hose